Dre Campbell Farm

 Windrowing means raking the clippings into rows or bails so you can easily collect them.
 After leaving it out for a while, flip the bails so the other side gets some sun.

 Applied to damp soil, press the clippings in a little to avoid being scattered by the wind.
-You can also lightly water with sprinklers to keep it down.
+You can also lightly water it with sprinklers to keep it down.

-What to Avoid?
+What to Avoid

 Thick clumps can also look unsightly on lawns and around flower beds.
-A fine layer of grass cuttings can look very attractive and beneficial at the same time.
+A fine layer of grass cuttings can look very attractive and be beneficial at the same time.

-Keeping the stored cuttings dry avoids the unpleasant smell of soggy rotting grass.
+Keeping the stored cuttings dry avoids the unpleasant smell of soggy, rotting grass.

 Other Uses for Lawn Clippings

-What else to do with grass clippings?
+What else can you do with grass clippings?

-• Leave it on the lawn.
-A light layer can help improve the condition of the lawn as it is a great source of nitrogen.
+- Leave it on the lawn.
+A light layer can help improve the condition of the lawn, as it is a great source of nitrogen.

 Add comment